gradle/gradle/design-docs/unified-configuration-and-task-model.md

 For up-to-date checks, the implementation of a rule also forms input to the rule.
 Need to include this and invalidate cached outputs.
 Fix this for tasks at the same time.

-## Extract all information available at compile time **once** from each script

-The DSL for declaring rules (e.g. model {}) allows us to extract information at compile time about rules and their inputs.
-Given that the rule definitions should be free of context, this information should only be extracted once.

-Consider:

-    # scriptPlugin.groovy
-    model {
-      foo.bar {

-      }
-    }

-    # root build.gradle of 1000 subproject build
-    allprojects {
-      apply from: "scriptPlugin.groovy"
-    }

-There should be no need to actually execute the `model {}` block in `scriptPlugin.groovy` 1000 times because the rule information within can be extracted _once_ at compile time and then reused in each context it is applied.

 # Backlog

 Potential stories and items of work.